sigstore/gitsign/README.md

    By default, data is written to the
    [public Rekor instance](https://docs.sigstore.dev/rekor/public-instance).
-In particular, users and organizations may be sensitive to the data contained within code signing certificatesm returned by Fulcio, which may include user emails or repo identifiers.
+In particular, users and organizations may be sensitive to the data contained within code signing certificates returned by Fulcio, which may include user emails or repo identifiers.
 See
    [OIDC usage in Fulcio](https://github.com/sigstore/fulcio/blob/6ac6b8c94c3ec6106d68c0f92225016a3a6eef79/docs/oidc.md) for more details for what data is contained in the code signing certs, and